 This course is open to students interested in assisting instructors in routine tasks.
 Juniors and seniors can also serve as tutors in subject areas.
-This course may be repeated for credit.
+This course may be repeated for credit at SDHS.
 Grade will be assigned as Pass/Fail.
+Requires parent waiver.